 What has been your favourite diving course so far and why?

 After completely my PADI IDC, I would have to say that has been my favourite course.
 I don’t think any course that sees me fulfil my dream of becoming a dive instructor will top that.
 It was an incredible feeling.
 It was a course that taught me so much and excited me for my career ahead.
 I couldn’t have asked to be trained through my PADI IDC by a better group of people (Carl, Pete, Nicole and Kat), you guys were awesome and I am really thankful!
 It was a course that challenged me but at the same time, I hadn’t had so many laughs in a course before.

 Why do you want to be a PADI Instructor?

 One – I remember the feeling I got the first time I dove, it was amazing and I can’t wait to be the person to introduce people into the world down under and witness them feel the excitement I did.

 Two – I love diving, why not make a career out of something you love?
 Seems perfect to me.

 Three- Being a PADI instructor is recognized all over the world and being a PADI instructor is a great way to see the world as it allows you to work all over it.

 Why did you choose Abyss to do your Instructor training?

-I actually stumbled up on Abyss by chance over the Internet.
-I was researching my options for a dive internship and came across these guys.
+I actually stumbled upon Abyss by chance over the Internet.
+I was researching my options for a diving internship and came across these guys.
 I gave them a call and they were super helpful with any questions I had and guided me to the best option for me.
-Abyss have a great name within the dive industry to I knew these were the best guys to go with.
+Abyss has a great name within the dive industry so I knew these were the best guys to go with.

 Where do you see yourself in 2 years time?